plamb/deploying-elixir/README.md

 ## But what about...

-There's a few other alternatives for this process.
+There's more than a few alternatives for this process.
 Probably the biggest being Heroku and edeliver.
 Links to more info on both are below.
 Because Heroku tends to be absolutely dead simple to setup, I won't spend much time on it.

 (Heroku Links)
 (Edeliver Links)